Atlinx/coding-notes-text/Concepts/Machine Learning/CS-182/2 - Machine Learning Basics.md

 		- If you can learn $p(x, y)$, you can recover $p(y | x)$ by reordering the formula
 - $$\huge p(y|x) = \dfrac{p(x, y)}{p(x)}$$
 	- Definition of conditional probability
-	- "Discriminative learning" -> learning $P(y|x)$ directly
+	- "Discriminative learning" -> learning $P(y|x)$ directly ^discriminative-learning
 		- Goal is to discriminate between different $y$

 ## How Do We Represent It?
 ![[Pasted image 20250206211919.png]]
-- Output object probability instead of labels
+- In supervised learning, models output probabilities of getting each label, instead of just the labels
 	- Valid probability distribution
-		- Outputs must be from 0 to 1
+		- Outputs must be from 0 to 1 (positive)
 		- Outputs must sum to 1
 	- **Ex.** Recognizing 10 digits -> 10 possible labels -> output 10 numbers
 - Our new program should return the probabilities of $y$ given an input $x$